Customizing Print Forms Templates

 Info

-2. From the Custom Template list, double-click the template you’d like to edit.
+1. From the Custom Template list, double‑click to open it in the editor.

 1. The buttons on the Action bar takes action on the open template: